How to Use the Aroon Indicator in Both Trending and Range Markets

 Interpreting Aroon Indicator with Parallel Up and Down Lines

-The interesting aspects of using the Aroon indicator in day trading is that you can also use it during range bound markets.
+The interesting aspects of using the Aroon indicator strategy in day trading is that you can also use it during range-bound markets.
 When the price of a security consolidates within a range, the Aroon Up and Aroon Down lines will stay parallel to each other.

 If you are a range trader, who likes to short the market near the top of the range and go long near the bottom of the range, the Aroon indicator can help you identify price consolidation zones and take advantage of your range trading strategy.